 - Schools2Skills™ – Schools2Skills™ started in 2011 to give Waukesha County high schools the opportunity to tour local manufacturers and see firsthand the innovative and advanced technology right here in southeast Wisconsin.
 Schools2Skills™ is dedicated to educating students about what the manufacturing industry has to offer, showing them that a career in manufacturing allows those with highly technical skills to excel and succeed.

-- Careers Uncovered – Careers Uncovered is a new program designed to help Waukesha County educators learn more about the career pathways offered in Waukesha County’s key industries.
-Educators visit a local company to learn about the career pathways available in the industry, tour the company and network with employees from all areas of business operations and have a roundtable discussion with company leadership.
-The experience concludes with educators working together to reflect and put together an action plan to apply the knowledge they gained to assist with the academic and career planning process.
-To date, more than 60 educators have attended Careers Uncovered at six locations.
+- Careers Uncovered – Designed for educators to learn more about the career pathways offered in key industries.
+Educators visit a local company to learn about the career pathways available in the industry, tour the company, network with employees from all areas of business operations, and have a roundtable discussion with company leadership.

 - Workforce Readiness Dashboard – The state of Wisconsin already has a tool that measures ACT scores, GPA and more for K-12 educational institutions.
 Those measurements can be referred to as “college-ready” skills.
 Over the past seven months, a small action team of educators and businesses leaders have been working on the Workforce Readiness Dashboard to measure college, career and life skills.
 The tool will be sent out to all public and private school districts on August 1.